sk2282/ECE3400_Team8/ethics.md

 * An increase in those who need to use hospital/retirement homes/etc. will make assisted living facilities filled closer and closer to capacity.
 Increase in individuals using assisted living facilities will increase the price of care and make it unobtainable to some who need it
 ###### *Short-term and Long-term Consequences*
 * An increase to those using a given facility may decrease the quality of care within it
-* Represents the same problem with personal caregiver: An increase in the amount of elderly using facilities would lead to an increase the amount of caregivers required within the assisted living facility which may lead to a shortage of staff
+* Represents the same problem with personal caregiver: An increase in the amount of elderly using facilities would lead to an increase in the amount of caregivers required within the assisted living facility which may lead to a shortage of staff
 * Financial burden placed on those who pay for the person’s care
 * Harder for family members and friends to visit, but they do not have to personally provide care to the individual
 * The quality of an assisted living facility can range greatly from place to place but some potential benefits are intellectual stimulation, nutritious meals, physical fitness, and social activity.
 [Source](https://www.aplaceformom.com/blog/4-22-16-assisted-living-better-health-and-happiness/)
 * Possibly easier to be social with other individuals in assisted living but that ranges depending on the facility.
 The negative extreme is a feeling of isolation if the person does not have an opportunity to really socialize.
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * Some elderly do not want to utilize assisted living/prefer to stay more independent and would therefore will be unhappy despite quality of care within the place
-* Happiness ranges greatly depending on the quality of the facility care and opportunities to meet other people
+* Happiness ranges greatly depending on the quality of the facility care and opportunity to meet other people
 * Even if care for health related reasons is adequate, it may be emotionally difficult to be away from loved ones and result in a feeling of isolation (depends on degree of ability to meet other people in place)
 * Long-term financial expenses may represent a burden to either the person requiring care and/or their family members